jingsu96/rust/eval_expr/README.md

 - v5: Refactor tokenize function, optimized the `Tokenize` struct and implemented the `Iterator` trait for it.
 - v6: Refactor `eval_expr` function, using `Expr` struct to store the tokens and result.
 - v7: Refactor `Token` enum, add functionality to parse a string into a token.
+- v8: Implement error handling for parsing and applying operators.